Why Most Traders Lose in New Pairs

 The hidden reason most traders lose

-Most traders do not lose because they are wrong about the idea.
+Most traders don't lose because they're wrong about the idea.
+They lose because they don't understand who they're competing against.

-In new pairs, you are competing with:
+In new pairs, you're competing with:

-bots that buy instantly
+Bots that buy instantly

-traders using multiple wallets
+Traders using multiple wallets

 KOLs using tracked wallets

-insiders emptying bundles quickly
+Insiders emptying bundles quickly

 This environment rewards reaction time, not analysis.